Lightweight Latent Reasoning for Narrative Tasks: Application to Narrative Tasks

 Models are given a story and asked to respond Yes or No if the story contains a plot hole.
 Open-source models like Qwen2.5-32B score around~53\%, only slightly better than random~(50\%).
 Even large closed-source models like o3-mini only achieve 63\%~accuracy.
 Although the benchmark can be extended to longer stories or specific-line plot hole detection, in this work we focus on the original binary prediction task, reporting Accuracy as the performance metric.

-Our reward for RL is a simple binary \mbox{RLVR-style} score \citep{lambert2025tulu}, and we use a slight prompt change that we found improved RL training performance.
+Our reward for RL is a simple binary function in the style of Reinforcement Learning with Verifiable Rewards (RLVR; \citealt{lambert2025tulu}, and we use a slight prompt change that we found improved RL training performance.
 More details and prompts are presented in \autoref{sec:hyperparameterdetails}.